 Calculating subnetwork density and locality

 Co-expression was measured among candidate genes using two metrics: density and locality.
-Subnetwork density is based off a z-score statistic and is formulated as the average interaction strength between all (un-thresholded) pairwise combinations of input genes, normalized for the total number of input gene pairs:
+Subnetwork density is formulated as the average interaction strength between all (un-thresholded) pairwise combinations of input genes, normalized for the total number of input gene pairs:

 Eq.
 1

-Subnetwork Density=X-E(X)σ(X)/N
+Subnetwork Density( subnetwork S)=all genes i ∈ S all genes j ≠i ∈ S wij1Ne

-where X-bar is the calculated, mean subnetwork interaction score and N is the number of interactions in the subnetwork.
-As the interaction data were standard normalized, the expected network interaction score, E(X), is 0, and the standard deviation of network interactions, σ(X), is 1.
+where wij is the co-expression score between genes i and j Ne is the number of total number of pairwise, non-self gene interactions in the subnetwork.

 Network locality assesses the proportion of significant co-expression interactions (z ≥ 3) that are locally connected to other subnetwork genes compared to the number of global network interactions.
-To quantify network locality, both local and global degree are calculated for each gene within a subnetwork.
+To quantify network locality, both local and global degree are calculated for each gene within a subnetwork where local degree is the number of interactions to other genes in the subnetwork and global degree is the total number of interactions a gene has.
 To account for degree bias, where genes with a high global degree are more likely to have more local interactions, a linear regression is calculated on local degree using global degree (designated: local ~ global), and regression residuals for each gene are analyzed:

 Eq.
 2

-Subnetwork Locality= mean(residual(local_degree ~ global_degree))
+Subnetwork Locality (subnetwork S)= all genes i ∈S Gene-Specific Locality gene iNg

+where the gene-specific locality measure is defined below (Eq.
+4) and Ng is the number of genes in the subnetwork of interest.

 Gene-specific density is calculated by considering subnetwork interactions on a per-gene basis:

 Eq.
 3

-Gene-Specific Density=subnetwork_interaction_score(gene)number_of_genes-11
+Gene-Specific Density(gene i)=all genes j ≠i wijNg-1

+where wij is the co-expression score between genes i and j Ng is the total number of genes in the co-expression network.

 Gene locality residuals can be interpreted independently to identify gene-specific locality:

 Eq.
 4

-Gene-Specific Locality=residual(local_degree ~ global_degree)
+Gene-Specific Locality gene i=ϵi

+where ϵi is the residual for gene i derived from fitting the following regression model on the entire genome:

+degreelocalgene j= α degreeglobalgene j+ ϵj where degreelocalgene j is the total number of interactions between gene j and the subnetwork of interest meeting the threshold, and degreeglobalgene j is the total number of interactions between gene j and any other gene in the genome.

 Interactions among genes that originate from the same effective GWAS locus (i.e., cis interactions) were removed from density and locality calculations due to biases in cis co-expression.
 During SNP-to-gene mapping, candidate genes retained information containing a reference back to the parental GWAS SNP.
 A software flag within Camoco allows for interactions derived from the same parental SNP to be discarded from co-expression score calculations.

-Statistical significance of subnetwork density and locality was assessed by comparing subnetwork scores to 1,000 random sets of candidate genes, conserving the number of input genes.
+Statistical significance of subnetwork density and locality metrics (for both individual genes and whole subnetworks) was assessed by comparing the observed statistic to the distribution of 1,000 randomly sampled sets of candidate genes, conserving the number of input genes.
+This sampling was used to derive a null distribution, which was used to calculate an empirical p-value.

 Simulating GWAS using Gene Ontology (GO) terms